The Hawaiian Islands

 Helicopter tours offer a unique and unparalleled look at the spectacular beauty of Kauai from above.
 Adventure travelers may find themselves with more options on the island than time!
 Kauai offers excellent hiking for all ability levels, ziplining, kayaking, off-roading and so much more.

-If you've ever wanted to sip a tropical drink on a sunny beach, swim in a rainforest pool, explore an active volcano and even go skiing, all in the same vacation - Hawaii Island is the island for you.
+If you've ever wanted to sip a tropical drink on a sunny beach, swim in a rainforest pool, explore an active volcano and even go skiing, all in the same vacation - the Island of Hawaii is the island for you.
 The largest of Hawaii's islands offers a staggering wealth of experiences for every taste, a variety to which many travelers find themselves returning, year after year.

 Kilauea, the volcano that shaped this unique island, is currently active.
 Visitors can hike or drive up to the steaming crater, or head down to the sea to watch the billowing clouds created when flowing magma hits cool ocean waters.
 Ancient lava fields cover miles of the island, creating a unique landscape perfect for a day's drive, and the rich volcanic soil of the island makes the island's interior a patchwork of farms and plantations - don't leave before picking up your own bag of locally-grown and roasted Kona coffee!